kcoopermiller/arrowmancer-gym/README.md

 ```

 ## Roadmap
-- [ ] Getting started section of readme
-- [ ] Units can currently attack the enemy from anywhere on the grid.
-Need to change so they can only attack if adjacent to the enemy
 - [ ] Fix unit swapping
 - [ ] Adjust reward for combos
 - [ ] Add character abilities, passives, stats, etc.